Employer brand and employer branding – are they the same thing?

 Branding, on the other hand, is the techniques and methods of marketing and communication that is used to influence brand perception.
 Oxford Dictionary defines branding as “the promotion of a particular product or company by means of advertising and distinctive design.”

-So far we talked about product brand, what about employer brand and branding?
+So far we have talked about product brand, what about employer brand and branding?

 Recently on a social media platform, I asked the difference between these terms and someone replied like this: “employer brand is the final product and employer branding is the process to create that product”.
 My reply was “no, the process to develop is called brand building (and that is also a part of brand management), and the process to manage a brand is called brand management, not branding”.